karishmasayed/FPGA_DSP_design/README.md

 This README provides an overview of the butterfly filter implementation, covering input data, the twiddle matrix, and macros.
 For detailed implementation specifics, refer to the `BUTTERFLY_RTL_IMP.xlsx` file.

----

-Here's a README with detailed explanations of the inputs, outputs, and internal module instantiations of the FFT butterfly module:

----

 # FFT Butterfly Module